 Rwanda shouldn’t really be in this position.
 Don’t forget, it wasn’t just the 1994 genocide which knocked the country sideways, Rwanda was heavily involved in the conflict in DR Congo which claimed the lives of the most number of people since WWII.
 It’s also totally landlocked with pretty lousy neighbours (the road from Dar es Salaam to Kigali is still not sealed all the way and you can forget about trucking stuff in from DR Congo – there are no roads!) but, against the odds, they have forged a successful state of which all Rwandans (there are no Tutsi or Hutu any more, only Rwandans) should be proud.

-The mad thing is that these places run by horrible little thieves, bastards and con-men actually get to vote on important issues facing the planet, most pertinent this week being action against climate change.
-That scum like the miserable turd who is currently running nasty narco-state Guinea into the ground (although I’m kinda intrigued to see how it could possibly sink any lower) are allowed to have a say on any matter beggars belief, but on a matter of such complexity and import as the urgently needed cuts to worldwide carbon emissions it just leaves me dumbfounded.
+The mad thing is that these places run by horrible little thieves, bastards and con-men actually get to vote in the UN… on important issues facing the planet, most pertinent this week being action against climate change.
+That scum like the miserable turd Moussa Dadis Camara, the recently half-assassinated leader of Guinea are allowed to have a say on any matter beggars belief, but on a matter of such complexity and import as the urgently needed cuts to worldwide carbon emissions it just leaves me dumbfounded.
 It’s like asking Ian Huntley his opinion on the matter, only he murdered considerably less children.
 Why are these dreadful men allowed to use international democratic institutions when their concept of domestic democracy involves taking out any opposition with a bullet to the head?

-If Hitler were around today, would he get a vote?
+If Hitler were around today, would he get a vote in the UN?
 Looking around the credentials of the current crop of African tin-pot dictators one would have to conclude yes.

-So I passed through Kampala really not caring less, but I will report that – as usual – the people were an utter delight.
+So I passed through Kampala in a bit of a grump, but I‘m glad to report that – as usual – the people I met were an utter delight.
 Incredibly friendly and talkative, and it’s great to see the increasing cross-pollination of the five East African states (Tanzania, Burundi, Rwanda, Uganda & Kenya) in microcosm on the bus.
 When I have a pop at the state of Africa in 2009, please don’t think for one second that I’m bitching about Africans.
 I am not.
 I am bitching about African politicians, who are a breed apart.
 A breed of psychopaths and sociopaths who don’t deserve the time of day much less a seat in the UN for their twisted cronies and henchmen.

 I was a little worried at the Kenyan border that I’d miss the bus as I was last in the queue to get stamped out of Uganda and when I changed my money at the Western Union they took their sweet time about it, so I legged it over the border.
 Bad call.
 It was dark and was I really expecting a road in Africa to be, you know, flat?
 Of course it wasn’t.
 I went FLYING, scraping my left arm and right hand in the process.